 At The Neuro Visual Center of New York, we specialize in helping people of all ages get their life back by treating visual conditions such as vertical heterophoria (VH).
 VH and similar binocular vision dysfunctions are less common and often overlooked during the standard eye exam, which means that treatment requires an expert who has been trained to both diagnose and address subtle eye misalignment conditions.

 Dr. Cheryl Berger Israeloff has more than two decades of optometry experience, and believes it is her calling to provide patients with relief and answers to their questions.
-She is the only optometrist in New York State who possesses the specialized skill to treat the anxiety, headaches and dizziness related to vision dysfunction.
+She is the first optometrist in New York State who possesses the specialized skill to treat the anxiety, headaches and dizziness related to vision dysfunction.

 What is Vertical Heterophoria?